oils-for-unix/oils/trees/README.md

 - A wedge can be mounted, e.g. `--mount type=bind,...`
 - It can be copied into an image: `COPY ...`
   - for quick deployment to cloud services, like Github Actions or fly.io
-- It has provenance, like other valus.
+- It has provenance, like other treeptr values.
 The provenance is either:
   - the original URL, for source data
   - the code, data, and environment used to build it